AqueM/Curse-of-Love/Game/Characters/Servius.md

 11. do they possess any immediately visible devotional items?
 Are they obvious with their faith or have any faith-related habits?

 12. is the Character right- or left-handed?
-Servius is too tense to laugh genuinely.
-He only chuckles awkwardly sometimes, like at Gwyn's terrible jokes.